-Personally, when I think of the Gladiatorial games I think of them as something done “at home”, as something wholly born and contained within Roman society.
+When we think of the Gladiatorial games we often think of them as something done “at home”, as something wholly born and contained within Roman society.
 Viciousness for the sake of it: get up out of bed, get dressed, have breakfast, go to see someone in anguish getting his guts spilt, go back home for dinner and bed.
-But changing the perspective I think I can possibly begin to grasp the logic, especially if I consider them as something which resulted from Rome’s interaction with the world outside, with other warring nations and the afterlife.
+But changing the perspective we can possibly begin to grasp the logic, especially if we consider them as something which resulted from Rome’s interaction with the world outside, with other warring nations and the afterlife.

 The Roman citizen was also deeply respectful of his deceased ancestors, performing morning rituals and prayers to the souls of his forefathers through puppets called “Lares” which were ever present in the household.
 The household fire would also be continuously alight in honour of the goddess Vesta.
 A phallic symbol over the doorway was not an uncommon symbol placed there to bring abundance.

 The individual was first and foremost part of a military household and its ancestors, even if perhaps a little later the great wealth, luxury and Greek culture softened them up, which even in its day caused them much debate and concern.